obozhe/react-vite-ts-tailwind-template/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite + Tanstack router + Tailwindcss + NGINX + Docker

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Also included router, tailwindcss, prettier and configuration to host the static using nginx in docker.

 Currently, two official plugins are available: